milosdjakonovic/micromodules/README.md

 # micromodules

-Minimalistic (but convenient) JS module system for browsers. **micromodules** is a good way to organize browser code when using mastodon-like libraries and/or tooling is less desirable option.
-It does not load JS files for you but rather helps you to keep your code into meaningfull and reusable modules. **micromodules** weights only ~900B compressed and is suitable for placing into document's head or anywhere else.
+Minimalistic JavaScript module system for browsers.

+**micromodules** is a good way to organize browser code when using mastodon-like libraries and/or tooling is less desirable option.
+It does not load JS files for you but rather helps you to keep your code into meaningfull and reusable modules.
+**micromodules** weights only ~900B compressed and is suitable for placing into document's head or anywhere else.

 ### Usage

 Place the code anywhere before first usage.
-But, actually, even that is not strictly required, which will be explained later.
+Even that is not strictly required, which will be explained soon.

-#### Declaring a module
+#### 1. Declaring a module
 A module is declared with `declare` function call.
 ```javascript
 declare('name', 'John Doe');